You may think that the only option that you have is to have a locksmith replace a lock.

-If the lock has been damaged during a break in or accidently, the only possibility is to replace it.
-You can sometime tell by if a lock is damaged by looking at it.
+If the lock has been damaged during a break in or accidentally, the only possibility is to replace it.
+You can sometimes tell by if a lock is damaged by looking at it.
 If it has separated from the door frame or parts are so worn that they no longer operate, then it’s time for a new one.

 2. Old and worn out